FocusApplying laws of causality to personal possibility

 SynopsisDeterminism refers to any belief system founded on the assumption that what will be is completely determined by what has been.
 The future entirely predetermined by already-existing causes.
 Several Determinisms have been proposed, varying according to what is taken as the source of the causes and what the futures controlled by those causes.
-Some versions that have direct relevance to theories of learning include:
+Subcategorizations of Determinisms include:

-- Biological Determinism (Genetic Determinism) asserts that one’s intelligence, dispositions, and behaviors are controlled by one’s genes.
+- Biological Determinism (Biologism; Genetic Determinism) – the assertion that one’s intelligence, dispositions, and behaviors are controlled by one’s genes.
+(Compare Environmental Determinism, below.)

-- Behavioral Determinism (sometimes equated with the category of Behaviorisms) – is founded on the notion that all behavior can be traced to either reflexes or environmental triggers.
+- Behavioral Determinism (sometimes equated with the category of Behaviorisms) – the notion that all behavior can be traced to either reflexes or environmental triggers

-- Psychological Determinism asserts that one is driven according to one’s perceived best interest.
+- Psychological Determinism – the assertion that one is driven according to one’s perceived best interest.
 (Another version asserts that humans are compelled by reason, but few subscribe to this belief.)

 CommentaryThe diversity of Determinisms reveals not just a shared assumption, but a common conceptual flaw across all of them – namely, that Determinisms search for, posit, and/or desire singular, direct causes for complex phenomenon.
 In effect, they represent attempts to apply Newtonian mechanics to understand complex emergent phenomena.
 This point is critical, because uses of such adjectives as “social” and “cultural” have fooled some commentators into thinking that more complex causes are posited.